jameskimmel/ZFS/The problem with RAIDZ.md

 We expected a storage efficiency of 80%, but only got 66%!

 ### volblocksize 64k
 Some users in the forums recommend 64k on SSDs.
+I am no VM expert by any means, but there are still a lot of workloads that are smaller than 64k.
+I would recommend to use volblocksize 64k with caution.
+You will could get huge read write amplification and fragmentation.

 #### RAIDZ1 with 3 drives
 With 3 drives, we get a stripe 3 drives wide.
-Each stripe has two 4k data blocks (8k) and one 4k parity block.
+Each stripe has two 4k data sectors (8k) and one 4k parity sector.
 For a volblock of 64k, we need eight stripes (64k/8k = 8).
-Each stripe has two 4k data blocks, eight stripes are in total 64k.
+Each stripe has two 4k data sectors, eight stripes are in total 64k.
-Each stripe has one 4k parity block, eight stripes are in total 32k.
+Each stripe has one 4k parity sector, eight stripes are in total 32k.
 That gets us to 96k in total to store 64k.
+96k is 24 sectors and that can be devided by 2 so there is no padding needed.
-Storage efficiency is 66%, as expected.
+Storage efficiency is 66.66%, as expected.

 #### RAIDZ1 with 4 drives
 With 4 drives, we get a stripe 4 drives wide.
-But not all stripes have three 4k data blocks (12k) and one 4k parity block.
+But not all stripes have three 4k data sectors (12k) and one 4k parity sector.
 For a volblock of 64k, we need 5.33 stripes (64k/12k).
-Five stripes have three 4k data blocks, in total 60k.
+Five stripes have three 4k data sectors, in total 60k.
-Five stripes also have one 4k block for parity, in total 20k.
+Five stripes also have one 4k sector for parity, in total 20k.
-The sixth stripe has one 4k data block.
+The sixth stripe has one 4k data sector.
-The sixth stripe also has one 4k block for parity.
+The sixth stripe also has one 4k sector for parity.
-In total, we have sixteen 4k data blocks and six 4k parity blocks.
+In total, we have sixteen 4k data sectors and six 4k parity sectors.
 That gets us to 88k in total to store 64k.
+88k is 22 sectors and that can be devided by 2 so there is no padding needed.
 We expected a storage efficiency of 75%, but only got 72.72%!

+#### RAIDZ1 with 5 drives
+With 5 drives, we get a stripe 5 drives wide.
+For a volblock of 64k, we need 4 stripes (64k/16k).
+Each stripe has four 4k data sectors and one 4k parity sector.
+In total, we have 16 4k data sectors and 4 4k parity sectors.
+That gets us to 80k in total to store 64k.
+80k is 20 sectors and that can be devided by 2 so there is no padding needed.
+Storage efficiency is 80%, as expected.

+#### RAIDZ1 with 6 drives
+With 6 drives, we get a stripe 6 drives wide.
+But not all stripes have five 4k data sectors (20k) and one 4k parity sector.
+For a volblock of 64k, we need 3.2 stripes (64k/20k).
+Three stripes have five 4k data sectors, in total 60k.
+Three stripes also have one 4k sector for parity, in total 12k.
+The fourth stripe has one 4k data sector.
+The fourth stripe also has one 4k sector for parity.
+In total, we have 16 4k data sectors and four 4k parity sectors.
+That gets us to 80k in total to store 64k.
+80k is 20 sectors and that can be devided by 2 so there is no padding needed.
+We expected a storage efficiency of 83.33%, but only got 80%!
+The same problem applies for 7 or 8 drives wide!

+#### RAIDZ1 with 9 drives
+With 9 drives, we get a stripe 9 drives wide.
+For a volblock of 64k, we need two stripes (64k/32k).
+Each stripe has eight 4k data sectors and one 4k parity sector.
+In total, we have 16 4k data sectors and two 4k parity sectors.
+That gets us to 72k in total to store 64k.
+72k is 18 sectors and that can be devided by 2 so there is no padding needed.
+Storage efficiency is 88.88%, as expected.

+#### RAIDZ1 with 10 drives
+With 10 drives, we get a stripe 10 drives wide.
+But not all stripes have nine 4k data sectors (36k) and one 4k parity sector.
+For a volblock of 64k, we need 1.77 stripes (64k/36k).
+First stripe has nine 4k data sectors, in total 36k.
+First stripe also has one 4k sector for parity.
+The second stripe has seven 4k data sectors, in total 28k .
+The second stripe also has one 4k sector for parity.
+In total, we have 16 4k data sectors and two 4k parity sectors.
+That gets us to 72k in total to store 64k.
+72k is 18 sectors and that can be devided by 2 so there is no padding needed.
+We expected a storage efficiency of 90%, but only got 88.88%!
+The same problem applies for all RAIDZ1 that are wider than 10 drives!

 #### RAIDZ2 with 6 drives
 With 6 drives, we get a stripe 6 drives wide.
-Each stripe has four 4k data blocks and two 4k parity blocks.
+Each stripe has four 4k data sectors and two 4k parity sectors.
 For a volblock of 64k, we need four stripes (64k/16k = 4).
 That gets us to 96k in total to store 64k.
+96k is 24 sectors and that can be devided by 3 so there is no padding needed.
-Storage efficiency is 66%, as expected.
+Storage efficiency is 66.66%, as expected.

-#### RAIDZ2 with 8 drives
+#### RAIDZ2 with 7 drives
-With 8 drives, we get a stripe 8 drives wide.
+With 7 drives, we get a stripe 7 drives wide.
-But not all stripes have six 4k data blocks (24k) and two 4k parity blocks.
+But not all stripes have five 4k data sectors (20k) and two 4k parity sectors.
-For a volblock of 64k, we need 2.66 stripes (64k/24k).
+For a volblock of 64k, we need 3.2 stripes (64k/20k).
-Two stripes have six 4k data blocks, in total 48k.
+Three stripes have five 4k data sectors, in total 60k.
-Two stripes also have two 4k blocks for parity, in total 16k.
+Three stripes also have two 4k sectors for parity, in total 24k.
-The third stripe has four 4k data blocks, in total 16k.
+The fourth stripe has on 4k data sector.
-The third stripe also has two 4k blocks for parity.
+The fourth stripe also has two 4k sectors for parity.
-In total, we have 16 4k data blocks and six 4k parity blocks.
+In total, we have 16 4k data sectors and eight 4k parity sectors.
+That gets us to 96k in total to store 64k.
+96k is 24 sectors and that can be devided by 3 so there is no padding needed.
+We expected a storage efficiency of 71.42%, but only got 66.66%!
+Same is true for 8 or 9 wide RAIDZ2!

+#### RAIDZ2 with 10 drives
+With 10 drives, we get a stripe 10 drives wide.
+Each stripe has eight 4k data sectors and two 4k parity sectors.
+For a volblock of 64k, we need two stripes (64k/32k = 2).
+That gets us to 80k in total to store 64k.
+80k is 20 sectors and that can't be devided by 3 so there is padding needed.
+We add a padding sector to get 21 sectors in total.
-That gets us to 88k in total to store 64k.
+That gets us to 84k in total to store 64k.
-We expected a storage efficiency of 75%, but only got 72.72%!
+We expected a storage efficiency of 80%, but only got 76.19%!
+The same problem applies to all RAIDZ between 10 and 17 drives wide!

 ## efficiency tables
 Efficiency tables for different number of drives, with 16k or 64k volblocksize and what efficency you would naturally expect to get.
 When expectations match up, it is formatted in bold.